What is agile transformation? A short & crisp definition

 “Ok, we don’t know which locations are the best to open our next 20 restaurants.
 We don’t even know if people like our burgers!
 There are so many uncertain variables and hypotheses on which our plan is based.

-So let us be agile, let us be customer centric and test it out in the market - by renting 20 food trucks out for one month and placing them where we would usually start our restaurants.”
+So let’s be agile, let’s think customer-centric and test it on the market - by renting 20 food trucks for a month and placing them where we would normally open our restaurants!”

 This way, after three weeks already and with lower risk (and less money spent) they will know that 6 of the planned locations will not really work - not speaking of all the other learnings from their experiment that they can use to make their business plan more precise.